 Behan’s is wearing a well-tailored sack suit proper for someone in his position.
 Unlike the usual image of the scruffy frontier marshal or sheriff, Behan was more of a politician and his primary job was collecting enough tax revenue to keep the Cochise County government financially afloat.
 The actual work of dealing with criminals was tasked to several deputies.

-Now let’s take a look at some of the other characters:
+That said, let’s take a look at the central focus of the movie, Wyatt Earp: